Kreusada/Red-DiscordBot/docs/cog_guides/mod.rst

 **Description**

-Move ignored channels and servers to core
+Move ignored channels and servers to core.

 .. _mod-command-names: